Head of Department: Miss Christina Pugsley

 Girls in the Lower School can take part in many trips, events and competitions across the sciences, which they all thoroughly enjoy!
 Recently we have attended the Salters’ Festival of Chemistry at Reading University, Exploring Engineering at Rutherford Appleton laboratories, We the Curious in Bristol, and were lucky enough welcome Dr Harkup to give the Junior Science Society lecture “Mad, Bad and Dangerous to know”.
 In the Lent term, a series of science workshops are usually offered on selected Saturday afternoons which are great fun!

-Another special opportunity in the Sixth Form is the Engineering Education Scheme.
+A special opportunity in the Sixth Form is the Engineering Education Scheme.
 The programme links students with local companies to work on real scientific, engineering and technology projects.

-Miss Christina Pugsley is Head of Science and Head of Biology.
+Miss Christina Pugsley is Head of Science.

 Miss Pugsley completed a Biological Sciences degree, with First Class Honours, at the University of Warwick and then a PGCE at the University of Exeter.
 Since then she has taught at Downe House for fourteen years, eight of these as Head of Biology, and two as Head of Science.
 Passionate about extending the girls’ knowledge and interests beyond the classroom she likes to share information about a range of books, documentaries, and radio programmes with girls.
-Moreover she really enjoys teaching all year groups at the School!
+Moreover, she really enjoys teaching all year groups at the School!

 As Head of Science, Miss Pugsley has increased the number of science-related trips and events across all year groups.
 In addition to working in the science department, Miss Pugsley has a wide range of other roles within the School community, including being a Lower School tutor and a PGCE and NQT mentor.